rdkcentral/Lightning-ui/docs/ColorShift.md

 ### autoColorShift
 Returns the current value of the autoColorShift property.

-### adjusterTags
+### rangeInputTags
-Returns the adjuster `tags` that the Color Shift component is using.
-This returns an `array` of all the adjusters the Color Shift component is using.
+Returns the rangeInput `tags` that the Color Shift component is using.
+This returns an `array` of all the range input components the Color Shift component is using.

 ### correctionTag
 Returns the correction `tag` that the Color Shift component is using.